-Last Sunday, we shared the dream of having each one of us, reach one person with the good news of Jesus by 2020.
+Last year, we shared the dream of having each one of us reach one person with the good news of Jesus by 2020.
 The first action step towards this vision was launched with the “Orange County Rescue Mission Grocery Bag Challenge.”
-We are encouraging each one of us at Calvary Church to go meet and interact with 8 neighbors.
-As we meet our neighbors, we are also inviting them to join the fight to end hunger in Orange County by filling up a bag of groceries for the O.C.
+We encouraged each one of us at Calvary Church to go meet and interact with 8 neighbors.
+As we metour neighbors, we also invited them to join the fight to end hunger in Orange County by filling up a bag of groceries for the O.C.
 Rescue Mission.

 So that is the dream (“Each One, Reach One”) and the project (“OC Rescue Mission Grocery Bag Challenge”).
 Now, let me share with you the heart behind the dream and project…